Ludlow - The Food Town

 Every year Ludlow's butchers each come up with a new sausage recipe for the Sausage Trail.

-Around 2,000 people buy a voting form on the Saturday morning of the Food Festival and wander round the butchers' shops tasting a sample of each butcher's festival competition sausage, giving points out of ten for each one.
+Around 1,000 people buy a voting form online and wander round the butchers' shops tasting a sample of each butcher's festival competition sausage, giving points out of ten for each one.
 When people have completed the trail they hand in their voting form and get a whole cooked sausage of their choice in a bread bap.

 A full programme of talks and demonstrations, including several run by Michelin-starred chefs, is included in the ticket price and over the Food Festival weekend the town is taken over by a host of events....
 It really is the unforgettable festival